writethedocs/www/docs/conf/prague/2022/news/get-ready.rst

 Hey everyone!

-We're just over a week away from the start of the conference, and we're getting excited to see you soon!
+We're just under a week away from the start of the conference, and we're getting excited to see you soon!
 We're looking forward to gather for 3 days of content, collaboration, and conversation.

 We have a few reminders before we welcome you all next Sunday: